 Q. You mentioned that the idea of things being unfinished is core to you.
 What does that mean?

 A. As designers, let’s be as optimized as possible with the way we state certain things, because otherwise we will confuse everybody.
 How many times have you heard, “What does a graphic designer do?
 And they say, “We solve problems.”
-But if you solve a fucking “problem,” how come we have so many different design style cars?
+But if you solve a bloody “problem,” how come we have so many different design style cars?
 Or chairs?
 Didn’t we solve that “problem”?

 It’s really that we’re dealing with situations.
 Designers do not solve problems.
 No, we do not.
 We deal with situations at the current time.
 So, we are never finished.